 - Dry cysts (eggs) of Artemia or brine shrimp eggs, which are sold at the pet store or on the Internet.
 (What to buy, where and how to save money, soon in my next article).

 - An incubator that can be bought, but not cheap.
 And you can make yourself, and almost free.
 We need an incubator for constant mixing and saturation of water with oxygen.

-I will describe in detail the process of growing and feeding fry with Nauplii Artemia in a little bit later.
-Here I will tell only the technical part of the process.
-Specifically, to make an incubator for growing artemia at home, literally for a penny, from plastic bottles.
+The very process of growing and feeding fry with Artemia nauplii, I will describe in detail a little later.
+Here I will only cover the technical part of the process.
+Specifically, how to make an incubator for growing brine shrimp at home from plastic bottles, literally for a penny.

 Currently, you can find many models of incubators on the Internet, from industrial, branded and expensive (look at the price of photos), Chinese ones are cheaper (click on link), to the most simple and practically free.

 Everyone, whether it is an expensive or cheap incubator, has the same principle of work.
 Active mixing of salt water and saturation with oxygen.

 The difference between expensive incubators and self-made ones is only in aesthetic form.
 So why overpay?

 -Let's take 2 plastic bottles, cut off their bottom.